POSITION: ENGINEERING TECHNICIAN I

 - Assists customers and/or contractors with fire flow tests.

 - Provides maps of water and/or wastewater locations to customers and/or contractors.

-- Updates maps detailing the locations of water meters and sewer connections within the District.
+- Creates maps in AutoCAD software detailing the locations of water meters within the District.

 - Performs other duties as assigned.

 - Basic civil engineering principles, practices and methods applicable to office work involving the design, construction and maintenance of District projects.

 - Basic design and construction practices and methods of underground facilities and related District infrastructure, engineering plan types, review practices, and permit filing and approval procedures.

 - Applicable Federal, State, and local laws, codes, and regulations, including administrative and department policies and procedures.